pvmathew/fukusaki-blog/_posts/2017-08-27-you-can-never-have-too-much-cake.md

 layout: post
 comments: true
 bg: 'cakefront2.jpg'
-title:  "You can never have too much cake"
+title:  "You can never have too much cake."
-crawlertitle: "You can never have too much cake"
+crawlertitle: "You can never have too much cake."
 summary: "Just ramblings really."
 date:   2017-08-26 20:44:47 +0800
 categories: my-blog